tlevine/www.thomaslevine.com/content/!/listening/index.md

 relevant, but I might put off that discussion to some other writing.

 ### Relationships between competence and manner of speech
+I find that people use more jargon, act more like they know what they're doing, and talk more in general when they don't (in hopes to seem like they do).
+This could translate to giving more advice or to giving stronger advice.
+If this is the case, people who don't know what they're doing would be giving more advice or stronger advice than people who do know what they're doing.